 ηCarnot=1300600=10.5=0.5.\eta_{Carnot} = 1 - \frac{300}{600} = 1 - 0.5 = 0.5.

-Even if you never design an engine, these cycles matter because they teach three durable ideas: energy balance, efficiency limits, and the importance of assumptions.
+Even if you never design an engine, these cycles teach three durable ideas: energy balance, efficiency limits, and the importance of stating assumptions before you trust a formula.

 Need help with a problem?